Danielle Citron

 Danielle Keats Citron is an American legal scholar who is Jefferson Scholars Foundation Schenck Distinguished Professor in Law at the University of Virginia School of Law, where she teaches information privacy, free expression, and civil rights law.
-Citron is the author of "The Fight for Privacy: Protecting Dignity, Identity, and Love in the Digital Age" (forthcoming October 2022) and "Hate Crimes in Cyberspace" (2014).
+Citron is the author of "The Fight for Privacy: Protecting Dignity, Identity, and Love in the Digital Age" (2022) and "Hate Crimes in Cyberspace" (2014).
 She also serves as Vice President and Secretary of the Cyber Civil Rights Initiative, an organization that provides assistance and legislative support to victims of image-based sexual abuse and other forms of online abuse.
 Prior to joining UVA Law, Citron was an Austin B. Fletcher Distinguished Professor of Law at Boston University Law School, and was also the Morton & Sophia Macht Professor of Law at the University of Maryland School of Law.

 Biography

 Citron graduated from Duke University, and the Fordham University School of Law.

 Citron is a board member of the Anti-Defamation League's ADL Center for Technology & Society and a member of the Anti-Defamation League's ADL Task Force on Hate Speech & Journalism.
 She is an Affiliate Scholar at the Stanford Center for Internet and Society, an Affiliate Fellow at the Yale Information Society Project, a Tech Fellow at NYU's Policing Project, and a member of the Principles Group for the Harvard-MIT Artificial Intelligence (AI) Fund.

 Citron is the author of Hate Crimes in Cyberspace (2014) which was named one of the “20 Best Moments for Women in 2014” by Cosmopolitan magazine.
 Her second book The Fight for Privacy: Protecting Dignity, Identity, and Love in the Digital Age will be released in October 2022.

 In 2017, she was elected as a member of the American Law Institute and currently serves on the Advisory Board of ALI's Information Privacy Principles Project.
 She is the Vice President and Board Member of the Cyber Civil Rights Initiative, a civil rights and civil liberties project named after her article Cyber Civil Rights (Boston U Law Review, 2009).
 She serves on the advisory board of Teach Privacy and Without My Consent.
 She serves on Twitter's Trust and Safety Council, and the Board of Directors for the Future of Privacy Forum.
 She sits on the Electronic Privacy Information Center's Board of Directors, and was the Chair of the Board from 2017 through 2019.
 In 2019, Citron was awarded a MacArthur Fellowship for her work in cyber harassment.